 When we say React Native is a cross-platform app development framework, we don’t just mean using React Native for mobile app development.
 Using React Native, developers get to expand their skills to smart TVs, smart watches, Windows devices, and even VR headsets.

 The thing to note here is that these challenges that you are going to read next in no way imply that we are against React Native.
-It simply implies that like any other in the process to be perfect framework, there are some prevalent React Native limitations as well.
+It simply implies that like any other in the process to be a perfect framework, there are some prevalent React Native limitations as well.
 There are in fact, several considerations to be made when developing React Native apps

 Challenges Associated with React Native App Development